BunsenFeng/heterogeneous_swarm/README.md

 Let's run Heterogeneous Swarms on the [NLGraph](https://arxiv.org/abs/2305.10037) dataset focusing on LLM graph reasoning. `nlgraph.sh` provides the starter script for this.

 Before running, how many GPUs do you have (and what are the GPU ids?).
-Change `-g` in line 21 of `search_nlgraph.sh`: by default five GPUs with ids `0,1,2,3,4`, but you can change to `0`, `0,1`, `0,2,4,5,6` or any combination you'd like.
+Change `-g` in line 21 of `nlgraph.sh`: by default five GPUs with ids `0,1,2,3,4`, but you can change to `0`, `0,1`, `0,2,4,5,6` or any combination you'd like.
 It is recommended to have ~40GB memory per GPU and the code will auto double batch size for ~80GB GPUs.

 Run it!
 ```